 She wouldn’t sleep longer than 15 minutes in her bassinet at all.

 My first slept well next to me in a co-sleeper that made middle of the night breastfeeding easy.

-I loved my Moby Wrap and wore it almost all the time in the newborn stage.
+I loved my Moby Wrap and wore it almost all the time in the newborn stage for nap time.